 Use preset mode if you are playing in a cover band and have to reproduce very different guitar tones, possibly with a Variax, need to switch patches within or between songs, don’t need too many effects in each patch, and can deal with the patch switching delay.

 The rest of this post explores a patch built using the stomp mode.
-This works well for me because I play three different instruments in our band: mandolin, acoustic guitar and electric guitar.
+This works well for me because I play three different instruments in my acoustic band: mandolin, acoustic guitar and electric guitar, and use a Variax JTV-69S in my rock band.
 I use a patch for each instrument and only change patches when changing instruments.
 Helix is great for this because of the I/O flexibility – I can leave all three instruments plugged in at the same time with only one instrument active in each patch.

 Although there are no rules for establishing the order of amp and effect blocks in your signal chain, there are some guidelines that work well in practice.
 Here’s a few best practices that may be useful in guiding your tone setup: